Traditional Acupuncture, Medical Qigong and initial contact

 Traditional Chinese Medicine makes connections between various organ systems within the body in a way which Carolyn observed as a doctor but had no explanation for.
 Whilst living in New Zealand for 6 years she completed a 3 year, full-time Diploma in Acupuncture.
 The training transformed not only her own life but the way she understood health and illness.

 Her treatment style now focuses on supporting health rather than being centred solely on illness.
-Through her continued practice as a GP, Carolyn retains a balance between Eastern and Western techniques, offering Medical Qigong and private GP services alongside Traditional Acupuncture.
+Carolyn retains a balance between Eastern and Western techniques.

 As a Medical Qigong Practitioner, Carolyn is committed to spending time cultivating her own energy to heal herself and others.
 She also strives (on a good day!) to live according to the universal laws of nature, depicted by Lao Tzu in the Dao Te Ching, a collection of Daoist poems.